 Drug addiction is an everyday reality for a large number of people in the state of Illinois, with an estimated 9 percent of Illinois residents reporting past-month use of illicit drugs.
 The problem covers a wide spectrum of issues and impacts many different age groups and backgrounds.
 Illinois is not only in the highest quintile of States for illicit drug dependence and abuse in the past year in people 12 and older, but in all age groups (including youth) for needing but not receiving treatment for illicit drug use.
-This is where drug and alcohol rehabilitation centers in Illinois can step in to help, and individuals struggling with addiction can receive the benefits of a drug and alcohol rehabilitation center in the state.
+This is where drug and alcohol treatment centers in Illinois can step in to help, and individuals struggling with addiction can receive the benefits of a drug rehab and alcohol treatment center in the state.

 Currently, prescription drug abuse is one of the worst drug problems that the state of Illinois is faced with.
 This is a dilemma in most states in the country, but the problem is particularly bad in the state of Illinois.
 Actually, Illinois is in the top ten of states for past-year illicit use of pain relievers among residents 12 and older, as well as illicit use of pain relievers among young adults.
 While prescription pain relievers are meant for individuals who are having difficulties with actual acute and chronic pain, Illinois residents are taking these potent narcotic drugs recreationally to feel high.
 Not only is this a issue in terms of abuse and addiction, but Illinois residents are losing their lives because of this form of abuse.

-One of the added benefits of drug and alcohol rehab programs in Illinois is that people in recovery can forego the tragic results brought on by prescription drug addiction, and make the decision to seek out help and receive effective treatment for their issue.
+One of the added benefits of drug treatment and alcohol rehabilitation programs in Illinois is that people in recovery can forego the tragic results brought on by prescription drug addiction, and make the decision to seek out help and receive effective treatment for their issue.
 For example, instead of acquiring the treatment they needed for addiction, 301 individuals died in the state of Illinois in 2009 as a result of prescription drug overdoses.
 Those who died had an average of four various types of drugs or abusive substances in their systems at the time of death.
 Of those who lost their lives to prescription drug overdose in Illinois in 2009, an approximated 95% had at least one indicator of substance abuse.
 The vast majority of these deaths, 75% to be exact, were unintended deaths and not suicides.
-So these individuals could have benefitted from attending a drug treatment and alcohol rehabilitation facility in Illinois, and gotten the treatment they needed rather than losing their lives.
+So these individuals could have benefitted from attending a drug and alcohol rehabilitation program in Illinois, and gotten the treatment they needed rather than losing their lives.
 But instead, over two times as many individuals died from overdosing on prescription drugs than those who died from overdose on illicit street drugs.

-Pregnant mothers in particular can benefit from receiving treatment at a drug rehab and alcohol treatment program in Illinois.
+Pregnant mothers in particular can benefit from receiving treatment at a drug treatment and alcohol rehabilitation program in Illinois.
 Unfortunately, substance abuse is an issue that many pregnant mothers in the state struggle with.
 Statistics show that pregnant women in Illinois have the highest rate of alcohol and illicit drug use and the second highest rate of tobacco use in the entire nation.
 A survey which screened over 7,000 pregnant mothers in the state identified that a quarter of them were actively smoking cigarettes, 26% were consuming alcohol, and over 10% were smoking marijuana.
 Even more worrisome, is that over 200 of these women were actively abusing illicit drugs including cocaine, methamphetamine and opiates.
 Overall, over 36% of the pregnant women screened in Illinois tested positive for substance use, and 44% of the pregnant women tested positive for more than one substance.

 Illinois is also faced with a serious issue of substance abuse among young people.
-For a state that ranks close to the worst for high school graduation rates, youth in particular can reap the rewards of attending a drug treatment and alcohol rehabilitation center in Illinois.
+For a state that ranks close to the worst for high school graduation rates, youth in particular can reap the rewards of attending a drug and alcohol rehabilitation center in Illinois.
 In particular, rates of prescription drug abuse, cocaine, marijuana and methamphetamine use as well as binge drinking among youth are on the rise in the state and at a considerably higher rate than teen drug abuse nationally.
 Prescription drug abuse is of particular concern, where local police officers reported an increase of pill parties where youth get together and take part in an activity also known as "pharming."
 At these gatherings, teens will bring with them whatever meds they can get their hands on and dump them in a bowl, which they randomly select from for consumption to get high.
 Prescription drug use is about as widespread as marijuana use among teens in Illinois, and teens are especially fond of prescription pain killers which create a high comparable to heroin and other opiates.
 Teens in Illinois are generally under the impression that these powerful prescription narcotics are safe because they're prescribed by a physician, not realizing they are putting their health in serious danger.
-Because of the extent of this problem in the state, several drug and alcohol rehab programs have emerged in Illinois geared at treating teen drug addiction.
+Because of the extent of this problem in the state, several drug and alcohol rehabilitation facilities have emerged in Illinois geared at treating teen drug addiction.

-Alcohol abuse is of particular concern among all age groups in the state of Illinois, and residents who abuse alcohol can benefit from the various drug and alcohol treatment centers which are offered in Illinois.
+Alcohol abuse is of particular concern among all age groups in the state of Illinois, and residents who abuse alcohol can benefit from the various drug rehab and alcohol rehabilitation programs which are offered in Illinois.
 To highlight this problem, over 17% of residents who were surveyed in 2009 admitted to binge drinking in the past 30 days.
 This obviously leads to many consequences, particularly when inebriated Illinois citizens take to the road.
 In 2009, police officers document that there were 15,234 arrests made in the state for driving under the influence of alcohol.
 In fact, a recent survey found that 14% of Illinoisns reported having driven after drinking in the past 60 days.
 As a result, these citizens decision to drive while under the influence of alcohol claimed 68 lives on the roads of Illinois in 2009.